-Besides discussing PPM and differentiating two versions of it, this section functions as an introduction and transition to one main topic of this thesis, that is, phenomenal compositional moderatism (PM).
+To close this section, besides discussing PPM and differentiating two versions of it, this section functions as an introduction and transition to the main topic of this thesis, that is, phenomenal compositional moderatism (PM).
 In order to serve that purpose, I discuss two rather systematic and conceptual points.
 The systematic point pertains to the separation of the holistic from the monistic aspect of PPM, and how the two versions of PPM relate to the holistic one.
 This is because, first, the holistic view is predominant in the phenomenal application of Schaffer's priority monism anyway, and because PM relates only to PPM's holistic thesis and not to the monistic one.
-With my conceptual point I motivate my strategy of not operating with the notion of holism in this thesis but with the more specific notions of unity and integrity.
+With my conceptual point, I engage my strategy of not operating with the notion of holism in this thesis but with the more specific notions of unity and integrity.